Advanced statistical methods for eye movement analysis and modeling: a gentle introduction: Introduction

-As to the concepts in the modelling review of the next Section, it is worth referring to some of the Chapters of this book.
-In particular \texttt{[ to be completed.....]}
+As to the eye movements concepts exploited in the modelling review of Section~\ref{sec:tour}, it is worth referring to the related Chapters of this book.

-For all the topics covered in this Chapter we assume a basic calculus level or at least a familiarity with the concepts of differentiation and integration.
-Table~\ref{tab:int} provides a brief introductory note.
+For all the topics covered hereafter we assume a basic calculus level or at least a familiarity with the concepts of differentiation and integration.
+Box~\ref{tab:int} provides a brief introductory note.
 However, find an A-level text book with some diagrams if you have not seen this before.
 Similarly, we surmise reader's conversance with elementary notions of probability and statistics.

-To explore beyond the contents of this Chapter, we recommend the following.
-A brief and clear introduction to stochastic processes (from a physicist's point of view) can be found in a few chapters of Huang's ``Introduction to statistical physics'' \cite{huang2001introduction}.
-A comprehensive treatment of stochastic processes is given in Gardiner's ``Stochastic Methods: A Handbook for the Natural and Social Sciences'' \cite{gardiner2009stochastic}; it is a great starting point if you are looking for specific information about a specific stochastic process.
-One of the finest books on stochastic processes is van Kampen's classic ``Stochastic processes in physics and chemistry'' \cite{vankampen}; difficult reading, but well--worth the effort.
-A modern treatment of the subject is provided in Paul and Baschnagel ``Stochastic Processes -- From Physics to Finance'' \cite{paul2013stochastic}, with a clear discussion of what happens beyond the Central Limit Theorem.

-A beautiful bridge between stochastic processes and foraging is outlined in M{\'e}ndez, Campos, and Bartumeus, ``Stochastic Foundations in Movement Ecology: Anomalous Diffusion, Front Propagation and Random Searches'' \cite{mendez2014stochastic}.
-However, if one wants to skip more technical details, an affordable, easy to read introduction to foraging and L\'evy flights is ``The physics of foraging'' by Viswanathan \emph{et al.} \cite{viswanathan2011physics}.

-Eventually, for what concerns statistical Machine Learning, which is nowadays a vast field, a thorough and simple introduction is provided by Rogers and Girolami \cite{rogers2011first}.
-The most comprehensive and up-to-date textbook is that by Kevin Murphy~\cite{murphy2012machine}.